buttergrillcorn/growing-wiki/.site/content/12-weeks-action-plan-for-my-career-change.md

 ### Week 8: CI/CD Automation {#week-8-ci-cd-automation}

+Automate the deployment for Project A + B.

+**This is where you transition from "someone who knows AWS" to "someone who works in DevOps".**

 -   [ ] GitHub Actions ( Create a workflow for both projects )
     -   [ ] Project A: `git push -> sync to S3 -> invalidate CloudFront cache`
     -   [ ] Project B: `git push -> build Docker image -> push to AWS ECR -> force new ECS deployment`